jasonldoyle/Excel-Dashboard/README.md

 ### Description

+Using Excel I was able to create a dynamic dashboard that shared insights into sales performance by coffee shop location.
+This can be used by stakeholders to make strategic decisions such as opening hours, product selection and more.
+The initial insights that I found from using the dashboard are found below as well as a screenshot of the dashboard.
+The link to view the excel file is below too.

 The objective of this project was to create a dashboard that provides insights by location, including:

 - **Transactions:**